2000 AFL season: Win/loss table

 The following table can be sorted from biggest winning margin to biggest losing margin for each round.
 If two or more matches in a round are decided by the same margin, these margins are sorted by percentage (i.e. the lowest-scoring winning team is ranked highest and the lowest-scoring losing team is ranked lowest).
-Home matches are in bold, and opponents are listed above the margins.
+Opponents are listed above the margins and home matches are in bold.